rstudio/academy-tidyverse-covid/README.md

 1. In the Explorer tab on the left, open the file `covid_01_quarto_visualize.qmd`
 2. Follow the instructions in this file to complete the exercises

+## Note: One milestone at a time

+Once you have set up your project in Positron, you will have access to all of the milestone files for your project.
+However, we encourage you to **only focus on the milestone corresponding to the current week of your Academy course**.

+Milestone files are numbered sequentially according to the week of the course.
+For example:

+Week 1 = `covid_01_quarto_visualize.qmd`
+Week 2 = `covid_02_quarto_summarize.qmd`
+etc.

+(Depending on your project, the milestone files may have different names, but they will still be numbered sequentially.)